 Malaysia - Philippines - Singapore - Taiwan - Thailand - Vietnam

-Competition dates are flexible between October 2014 and March 2015, and students can play online from anywhere in the world.
-All participants will receive a certificate acknowledging their involvement, and EcoChallenge Asian Secretariat have organised an impressive prize pool.
+Competition dates are flexible between January 2016 and April 2016, and students can play online from anywhere in the world.
+All participants will receive a certificate acknowledging their involvement, and Curtin has organised an impressive prize pool.